MDAnalysis/MDAnalysis.github.io/_posts/2020-09-03-final-report-hugo.md

 # This is the end?

-Well well well, here we are at the end of GSOC!
+Well well well, here we are at the end of GSoC!
 What a ride it has been, giving me a chance to improve my skills and contribute in ways I never thought would be possible.
 Thanks to all my mentors @acpmnv (Paul), @orbeckst (Oliver) and
 @richardjgowers (Richard) for all the help and guidance throughout.